Diouo/MSRN-RCAN-SRGAN/README.md

 Pretrained weight for CNN and GAN also offer [Google Drive](https://drive.google.com/drive/folders/1SM0gsugcjTfYDlYrIqyWXFZyYuA6LkXc?usp=sharing)

-## Code Attention:
+## Dateset Settings:
-1. The function resize of torch is not bicubic by default, but the default has been change to Bicubic now
+1. The function torchvision.transforms.Resize used for downsample is not bicubic by default, but has been change to Bicubic now
+2. Data augmentation: random crop -> random rotation/flipping

+## Train Settings:
-2. You can assgin your own lr_scheduler in net.solver.__init__
+1. You can assgin your own lr_scheduler in net.solver.__init__
-3. D_train require d_real_loss/d_fake_loss less than 0.4, you can change the value in train.py !!!
+2. D_train require d_real_loss/d_fake_loss less than 0.4, you can change the value in train.py !!!
 3. Hyper parameter K in GAN is not supported(default==1) because it is useless in practice, you have to recode net.solver.run/run_resume if you want

-## Test Attention:
+## Test Settings:
 1. PSNR and SSIM calculations are only on the y channel
 2. Use float32 for PSNR calculation and uint8 for SSIM calculation